 Technical Difficulties and Miscommunication

-It’s true, more and more companies are now using one of the leading unified communications and collaboration (UCC) solutions, allowing them to remotely conduct web meetings, share messages and documents, and give presentations.
+It’s true, more and more companies are now using one of the leading unified communications and collaboration (UCC) solutions.
+These solutions enable them to remotely conduct web-meetings, share messages and documents, and give presentations, allowing for more effective team and project collaboration.
 But even if those OTT solutions make communicating easier, they are bringing in a lot of problems of their own: Unreliable security practices, personal data leaks, unauthorized sharing of information with Facebook, and even the installation of components that allow remote users to hijack the microphones and cameras of Mac users.

 ”Why would hackers waste their time by attacking individual carriers if they can go after the likes of Cisco?

 “… [W]e recognize that we have fallen short of the community’s –and our own– privacy and security expectations.
 For that, I am deeply sorry, and I want to share what we are doing about it”, wrote Eric S. Yuan, CEO of Zoom in a recent post, trying to ease the worries both of their customers and investors about the current crisis unfolding internally.
 At the moment, the company is being sued by their own shareholders for “overstating” the resilience of their security measures, which, they say, led its share price to collapse.
 Unlike investors, when looking for any available recourse, users –whether paying or not– discovered global OTT providers like Zoom are unregulated and are not liable for the issues their services might present.